Andraya Yearwood: Soule et al v. CT Association of Schools et al

+Media and Public Profile

+Changing The Game (2019 / 2021)

 In 2019, Andraya Yearwood appeared in Changing The Game, a documentary that highlights the stories of three transgender athletes and the hardships they faced in the athletic industry being a transgender person.
 In the documentary, Yearwood talks about her journey of becoming her true, authentic self through all the struggles she faced growing up.